 You’ll also be able to get a more natural and realistic aged look and without the use of chemicals.

 On the other hand, you’re going to need the right type of bricks.

 While you can use limewash on any brick, you’re going to be revealing the look of the bricks, which isn’t always the style that you want to opt for.

 If your bricks don’t look that great, for example.

 So, which is best for your exterior bricks?

 Overall, it’s going to be up to you whether you decide to DIY limewash or whitewash your bricks (or anything else).

 Either way, you’re going to end up with a beautiful end product.

-Since its highly durable, limewash does not come off of exterior bricks very easily.
-So I personally prefer to have limewashing.
+Since limewash is highly durable, and it does not come off of exterior bricks very easily I personally prefer to have limewash over whitewashing.